 With this option, both eyes usually undergo surgery and have multifocal IOLs inserted.
 These IOLs aim to provide good distance, good intermediate and good near vision in both eyes.

 Multifocal IOLs are not an option available to all patients as the cornea (front part of the eye) needs to be regular.
 Please note that multifocal IOLs are premium and an additional cost will be applied.

 Extended depth of field IOLs are used to target excellent distance vision and intermediate or computer vision in both eyes.
 If the same target is applied in both eyes, you will be using reading glasses for anything closer than a desktop computer.
 Should a blended approach be used, you are likely going to be spectacle independent for the majority of your activities, including reading.
 There are differences between multifocal IOLs and extended depth of field lenses, which your surgeon will discuss with you during your consultation.

 Please note that there are standard and premium IOLs that can be used to achieve the options discussed above.
-You will not be able to decide which IOL choice is right for you until after you consult with Dr Joseph, who will advise which options you are suitable for.
+You will not be able to decide which IOL choice is right for you until after you consult with Dr Joseph, who will advise which options are suitable for you’ not.

 What Are the Risks?

 Depending on the type of anaesthesia, risks are possible; including cardiac and respiratory problems.
 These should be discussed with your anaesthetist on the day of surgery.

 Mild or severe infection is possible.
 A mild infection can usually be treated with antibiotics and does not lead to permanent visual loss.
 A severe infection, even if treated with antibiotics, could lead to permanent scarring and loss of vision that may require further surgery.